NjayGaringarao/open2e/README.md

 ## Contributing

 We welcome contributions!
-Please see our contributing guidelines for more information.
+Please contact us for more information.

 ## License

-[Add your license information here]
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See [LICENSE.md](LICENSE.md) for full details.

+**Summary**: You are free to share and adapt this material for non-commercial purposes, provided you give appropriate credit to the original creators.

 ## Team

 - **Alyssa Jane P. Marquez** - Principal Investigator
 - **Niño Jr V. Garingarao** - Software Engineer
 - **John Paul C. Marquez** - Research & Development Support

 ## Acknowledgments